The AI redundancy fallacy

 What "room to breathe" means

 AI can take the repetitive work off your experts' desks.
 Triage tickets.
 Draft responses.
 Summarise documents.
 Cross-reference systems.
 The stuff that burns hours without adding much value.
-Free your SMEs from that, and they can focus on what actually matters: judgment, relationships, edge cases, and the work that only a human can do well.
+Free your SMEs from that, and they can focus on what actually matters: judgment, relationships, edge cases, the work only a human can do well.

-• Preserve the skeleton: Keep your SMEs.
+- Preserve the skeleton: keep your SMEs.
 Give them better tools, not fewer colleagues.

-• Measure the right thing: ROI isn't headcount reduction.
+- Measure the right thing: ROI isn't headcount reduction.
 It's time saved, quality improved, and experts freed to do expert work.

 A better calculus

 If your AI strategy starts with "how many people can we cut," you're asking the wrong question.
-The right question: "How do we give our best people more leverage?"
+The right question: "how do we give our best people more leverage?"

 That means process design.
 It means knowing where AI adds value and where it doesn't.
-It means measuring cost and ROI honestly—including the cost of losing the people who hold your business together.
+It means measuring cost and ROI honestly, including the cost of losing the people who hold your business together.